Maximum entropy models of neuronal populations at and off criticality: Data acquisition and Methods

-\paragraph*{Long-term adaptation.} The long-term plastic adaptation routine works as follow.
-We increase the strength of the synapses $g_{ij}$ proportionally to the voltage variation induced in the post-synaptic neuron $j$ due to $i$ as $g_{ij} (t + 1) = g_{ij} (t) + \delta g_{j}$, where $ \delta g_{j} = \beta \lvert v_{j} (t + 1) - v_{j} (t) \rvert $, $ \beta = 0.04 $ setting the rate of the long-term adaptation.
-Then, at the end of each avalanche, we decrease all $g_{ij}$ by the average increase in strength per synapse, $ g_{ij}(t+1) = g_{ij}(t) - \frac{1}{N_s} \sum{ \delta g_{j} } $, where $N_{S}$ is the number of synapses.
+\paragraph*{Plasticity rule and distribution of synaptic strength.} Before performing measurements, we apply the following synaptic plasticity rule for $10^4$ avalanches or until one $g_{ij}$ first reaches the value $g_{\textrm{min}} =10^{-5}$: we increase the strength of the synapses $g_{ij}$ proportionally to the voltage variation induced in the post-synaptic neuron $j$ due to $i$ as $g_{ij} (t + 1) = g_{ij} (t) + \delta g_{j}$, where $ \delta g_{j} = \beta \lvert v_{j} (t + 1) - v_{j} (t) \rvert $, with $ \beta = 0.04 $ setting the plasticity rate; then, at the end of each avalanche, we decrease all $g_{ij}$ by the average increase in strength per synapse, $ g_{ij}(t+1) = g_{ij}(t) - \frac{1}{N_s} \sum{ \delta g_{j} } $, where $N_{S}$ is the number of synapses.
 Synapses that are rarely active tend to weaken over time \cite{bi_synaptic_1998}.
-For each IF network configuration, before performing measurements, we apply long-term plasticity rules for $10^4$ avalanches or until a $g_{ij}$ first reaches the value $g_{\textrm{min}} =10^{-5}$.
-In this way, we shape the distribution of synaptic strengths according to the rules of Hebbian plasticity \cite{hebb_organization_1949}.
+This plasticity routine mimics long-term adaptive processes that occur on timescales much longer than usual activity recordings.
+For this reason, we apply it only before recording network activity to shape the distribution of synaptic strengths, which is then kept fixed, and refer to it as long-term adaptation as opposed to the short-term changes in synaptic resources.

-For each system size $N$ and state of the dynamics (subcritical, critical, and supercritical), we generate five independent time series of neuronal spikes, each corresponding to a different realization of the network configuration.
-We refer the reader to the SI for a comprehensive account of the avalanche size and duration distributions in each network state (Fig.\ S1\mycomment{\ref{figS:aval-dists}}).
+\paragraph*{Simulations.} For each system size $N$ and state of the dynamics (subcritical, critical, and supercritical), we generate five independent time series of neuronal spikes, each corresponding to a different realization of the network configuration.
+We refer the reader to the SI for a comprehensive account of the avalanche size and duration distributions in each network state (SI, Fig.\ \ref{figS:aval-dists}).
+Distributions of avalanche size and duration are independent of the external drive, $\delta v$, over a wide range of values (SI, Fig.~\ref{figS:aval-dists-vs-dv-and-nstim}a, b), and weakly depend on the number of simultaneously stimulated neurons, $n_{stim}$---as far as $n_{stim} \lesssim 20\%$ of $N$ (SI, Fig.~\ref{figS:aval-dists-vs-dv-and-nstim}c, d).